SuperOfficeDocs/superoffice-docs/docs/api/caching/superoffice-crm-cache.md

 The namespace exposes the following classes to the user:

 * **AssociateCache** holds information about the users (the people who log in to the application).
-These users can be either associates with login rights, windows or web client users, or even external system and anonymous users.
+These users can be either [associates][1] with login rights, Windows or web client users, or even external system and anonymous users.
 The cache is a window, which shows data stored in the `Associate` table.
+[How to use the AssociateCache][3]

-* **CategoryCache** holds information about the category (mandatory on a Company).
+* **CategoryCache** holds information about the [category][2] (mandatory on a Company).
 The cache is a window, which shows data stored in the `Category` table.

 * **MDOListTableCache** holds the items that are in the MDO tables.
 These tables can be identified as containers for cached results that represent a Row in an MDO table.